Erikas-Ramanauskas/Milestone-Project-1/README.md

 - [Bootstrap4](https://getbootstrap.com/docs/5.3/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

-- With bootstrap a lot of help came from [Web Dev Simplified](https://www.youtube.com/watch?v=Jyvffr3aCp0&t=870s) chanel and this particular video.
-I also have to give credit to multiple ideas and HTML and CSS code details or ideas that came from this chanel spread out though multiple videos.
+- With bootstrap, a lot of help came from [Web Dev Simplified](https://www.youtube.com/watch?v=Jyvffr3aCp0&t=870s) channel and this particular video.
+I also have to give credit to multiple ideas and HTML and CSS code details or ideas that came from this channel spread out through multiple videos.

-- Another youtube content creator [Kevin Powell](https://www.youtube.com/@KevinPowell) helped me with a lot of concepts when it came to using CSS, specificaly "var()" for a colour cheme, "rem" for measurments, "calc()" and many more.
+- Another youtube content creator [Kevin Powell](https://www.youtube.com/@KevinPowell) helped me with a lot of concepts when it came to using CSS, specifically "var()" for a color scheme, "rem" for measurements, "calc()" and many more.

-- Multiple references to the code and adjustmens during research on improvements or bug fixes were found on [W3 Schools](https://www.w3schools.com/) as well as [MDN website](https://developer.mozilla.org/en-US/)
+- Multiple references to the code and adjustments during research on improvements or bug fixes were found on [W3 Schools](https://www.w3schools.com/) as well as [MDN website](https://developer.mozilla.org/en-US/)

-- SVG logo drawing was made learning from [Jakob Jenkov](https://www.youtube.com/watch?v=k6TWzfLGAKo&t=243s) and the animation pathing was done by learnign [this tutorial](https://www.cassie.codes/posts/creating-my-logo-animation/)
+- SVG logo drawing was made learning from [Jakob Jenkov](https://www.youtube.com/watch?v=k6TWzfLGAKo&t=243s) and the animation pathing was done by learning [this tutorial](https://www.cassie.codes/posts/creating-my-logo-animation/)

-- Galery card hover effect ide insipered by [This video](https://www.youtube.com/watch?v=E2TW4ZxXrsI&t=683s). and vith combination of [MDN Transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) i worked out what i anted to do with my card design.
+- Gallery card hover effect ide inspired by [This video](https://www.youtube.com/watch?v=E2TW4ZxXrsI&t=683s). and with a combination of [MDN Transition](https://developer.mozilla.org/en-US/docs/Web/CSS/transition) I worked out what I wanted to do with my card design.

-- Google maps was a simple copy paste code from [Google maps](https://www.google.com/maps) website by searching for address then having option to press buton "Share", which led to "Embed a map" were the code is found and coudl be copy pasted
+- Google maps was a simple copy-paste code from [Google maps](https://www.google.com/maps) website by searching for an address and then having the option to press the button "Share", which led to "Embed a map" where the code is found and could be copied pasted

-- Responsivnes for Google maps Iframe was solved using [5 Ways To Add Responsive Google Maps To Your Website](https://blog.duda.co/responsive-google-maps-for-your-website) blog.
+- Responsive for Google maps Iframe was solved using [5 Ways To Add Responsive Google Maps To Your Website](https://blog.duda.co/responsive-google-maps-for-your-website) blog.

 - Hamburger button effect was made using [This video](https://www.youtube.com/watch?v=vJ85fm4m7lw).

-- Navigation link hover effect idea come from [This video](https://www.youtube.com/watch?v=aswRKAjjWuE)
+- Navigation-link hover effect idea comes from [This video](https://www.youtube.com/watch?v=aswRKAjjWuE)

-- Svg colour change from carousel adjustment I found [on this blog](https://css-tricks.com/almanac/properties/f/filter/)
+- Svg color change from carousel adjustment I found [on this blog](https://css-tricks.com/almanac/properties/f/filter/)

 ### Content